What is a Special Disability Trust?

 Who can donate to the Trust?

-Anyone can donate to a Special Disability Trust, however only immediate family members will be eligible for Centrelink social security means tests or gifting rule exemptions.
+Anyone can donate to a Special Disability Trust.
+Immediate family members who contribute can be eligible for Centrelink/Veterans Affairs means tests concessions or gifting rule exemptions.

 What assets can be part of the Trust?